thomas-mauran/chess-tui/website/blog/2025-12-13-lichess-integration-deep-dive.md

 When joining an ongoing game, we need to:
 - Detect how many moves have already been played
+- Display the current board state accurately
+- Show the last move immediately without delay

+We solved this by:
-- Send the existing moves to the game board in the correct order
+- Fetching the FEN (Forsyth-Edwards Notation) directly from the game state
-- Ensure the board state matches the server state exactly
+- Setting up the board position from FEN, which provides the exact current state
+- Fetching the turn count and last move immediately when joining, so it displays right away

-We solved this by sending an `INIT_MOVES` command that tells the game logic how many moves to expect, preventing duplicate move application.
+- Using an `INIT_MOVES` command that tells the game logic how many moves to expect, preventing duplicate move application

-#### Challenge 3: Turn Detection Edge Cases
+#### Challenge 3: Continuous Polling

+We initially tried to optimize by skipping polls when it's the player's turn, but this prevented detection of moves made on the Lichess website.
+Our solution:
-Determining whose turn it is can be tricky:
+- Polls continuously every 3 seconds regardless of whose turn it is
-- The API format varies between endpoints
-- Some games might not have complete state information
-- We need to handle cases where the player color isn't immediately available

-Our solution checks multiple sources (FEN, player field, game state) and falls back gracefully.
+- This allows users to make moves both in `chess-tui` and on the Lichess website while staying synchronized
+- The polling interval is short enough to catch moves quickly while being respectful of API rate limits

 #### Challenge 4: Game Status Updates